GoEddie/spark-connect-dotnet/README.md

 If you use this you can create your own `DataFrame` API wrappers for any functions you need.

 There is also no one way or another, if for instance this library gives you everything you need apart from one function call then you can mix using this and making your own gRPC calls.
-This library intentionally makes everthing that you would need to make the gRPC calls public so mixing in your own calls with this library is easy and is probably the best way to use this library, there will always be a new version of Spark and keeping up is going to be hard so this library is a good starting point but you should be prepared to make your own calls.
+This library intentionally makes everything that you would need to make the gRPC calls public so mixing in your own calls with this library is easy and is probably the best way to use this library, there will always be a new version of Spark and keeping up is going to be hard so this library is a good starting point but you should be prepared to make your own calls.

 ### Inspiration